linode/docs/docs/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604.md

         -> Redirected to slot [12182] located at ip.of.server1:6381
         "bar"

 Remember to ensure [firewall settings are adequate for all Redis instances](http://antirez.com/news/96).
-There is additional functionality such as adding additional nodes, multiple slaves, or resharding which are beyond the scope of this guide.
-For more guidance, consult the official documentation for how implement these features.
+There is supplemental functionality, such as adding additional nodes, creating multiple slaves, or resharding, which are beyond the scope of this document.
+For more guidance, consult the official Redis documentation for how to implement these features.